AlterMannomann/SQL/README.md

 To make it obvious, I put point one, the universe seed at position 0.

 I'm playing a little bit god using wish 2 and provide two basic space point structures up to the dimension, we support (you may adjust this to your needs).
-As we know one, we can build points by adding one to our position and another one for the second position.
-To build a point in different dimensions, we only need two position values, as they will spread with every new axis of every new dimension.
+As we know one, we can build nodes by adding one to our position and another one for the second position.
+To build nodes in different dimensions, we only need two position values, as they will spread with every new axis of every new dimension through binary tree structure.

-To respect the one thing, I start the universe seed with one (1, -1) as the only start value for attributes.
+To respect the one thing, I start the universe seed with one (1, -1) as the only start value for energy.

 ## The Planck thing
 Of course I'm misusing Planck to express the minimal units of any universe in the multiverse.
 Planck has seen it from inside, I see it from outside.